 Random inmate interviews indicate inmates are screened within 72 hours of intake and again during their annual review.
 Inmates did not remember being screened 30 days after intake.
-After further discussion with the staff, it was discovered staff conduct an affirmative review of the inmate 30 days after intake, and if information is discovered to warrant an assessment with the screening instrument, the inmate will receive such assessment.
+After further discussion with the staff, it was discovered staff had previously been conducting an affirmative review of the inmate 30 days after intake, and if information is discovered to warrant an assessment with the screening instrument, the inmate will receive such assessment.
+Starting in January 2016, any new intake received a reassessment with the screening instrument, within 30 days of intake.

-§115.42 - Use of Screening Information
+Standard 115.42 Use of screening information

-□ Exceeds Standard (substantially exceeds requirement of standard) ☑ Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (requires corrective action)
+- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period)

+Does Not Meet Standard (requires corrective action)